Key Points

 Advantages

-- Low Fees: Using XRP for cross-border transactions eliminates the need for a third-party intermediary (such as a bank).
+- Low Fees: Using XRP for cross-border transactions eliminates the need for a third-party intermediary (such as a bank), resulting in fees far less than $0.01.
 Users in different countries can transact while avoiding currency conversion fees often charged by banks.
 If using traditional methods, these fees can reach as high as US$50 in some cases.

 - Eco-Friendly: Because XRP uses a consensus protocol that requires relatively low computational power from its nodes, it can be considered a sustainable means of exchange.
 Ripple is also taking steps to become carbon neutral by 2030.